Security and Data Protection

-This website uses Google Analytics, a web analysis service of the Google Inc. Google Analytics uses so-called Cookies, text files which are stored on your computer and which allow an analysis of the use of the website by you.
+This website uses Google Analytics (in the current version Google Analytics 4, hereinafter "Google Analytics"), including the function Universal Analytics, a web analysis service of the Google Inc. Google Analytics uses so-called Cookies, text files which are stored on your computer and which allow an analysis of the use of the website by you.
+Through Universal Analytics and the use of a pseudonym user ID, device-crossing activities (e.g. tablet, PC or laptop) on our website can be analysed.
 The information generated by the cookie concerning your use of this website (including your IP address) will be passed on to a Google server in the USA and saved there.
 In case of an activation of the IP-anonymization on this website, your IP-address will be shortened by Google within the member states of the European Union or in other contractual states of the Agreement on the European Economic Area.
 Only in exceptional cases will the complete IP-address be transmitted to a Google-server in the USA and shortened then and there.
 Google will use this information on behalf of this website’s provider for the purpose of evaluating your website to gather reports concerning the website’s activities and to furthermore provide services around this website.
 Google Analytics does not combine your transmitted IP-address data with other data collected by Google.
 You can prevent the storage of cookies by a specific setting in your browser-software; however please note that if you do this you may not be able to use the full functionality of this website.
 You can furthermore prevent the collection of your data (including your IP-address) by Google as well as the processing of that data by Google by downloading and installing the following browser-plugin: http://tools.google.com/dlpage/gaoptout?hl=eng

-We use the „Visitor promotion Pixel“ of the Facebook, Inc., 1601 S. California Ave, Palo Alto, CA 94304, USA (“Facebook”) for the evaluation of online marketing measures.
-This one helps us tracking the movements of users after they see or click on Facebook ads.
-This is how we can collect the importance of Facebook ads for statistic and market evaluation purposes.
-The tracked data are anonymous for us and personal data of single users aren’t visible that way for us.
+We use the “Pixel” by Facebook, Inc., 1601 S. California Ave, Palo Alto, CA 94304, USA (“Facebook”) for the analysis and support of online marketing measures.
+With its help we can track the movements of users after they see or click on a Facebook ad.
+This is how we can evaluate the significance of Facebook ads for statistics and market analysis purposes.
+The data collected is anonymous and personal data of individual users is not visible to us.
 However, the information is saved and processed by Facebook.
-Facebook can connect the information with you Facebook account and use them for own ad purposes according to the Facebook privacy terms: https://de-de.facebook.com/policy.php.
-Cookies can be saved on your computer for this purpose.
-You can avoid the saving of Cookies by means of changing the adjustments of your browser software.
+Facebook can connect the information with your Facebook account and use them for its own advertising purposes according to Facebook’s Data Policy: https://www.facebook.com/policy.php.
+Cookies may be saved on your computer for this purpose.
+You can prevent the storage of cookies by adjusting setting your web browser.

 Affilinet / Tracdelight